Jpease1020/UI-Testing/PITCHME.md

 ---
 ### Acceptance Criteria
-  * Every acceptance criteria noted in user story should be covered an acceptance test
+  * Every acceptance criteria statement noted in a user story should be covered in an acceptance test
   * Adding a map between user story ID and acceptance test cases can offer a traceability matrix
 ---
 ### Headless vs Std.
 Browser Tests